 Shirlene has a broad skill set and years of experience in working with individuals, couples, and organizations.
-She has been helping individuals, couples, and families resolve difficult relationship challenges for over twenty-five years.
+She has been helping individuals, couples, and families resolve difficult relationship challenges for well over thirty years.

 Her specialties include: